sylvaticus/juliatutorial/performances.md

 # Performances

-Julia is relativelly fast when working with `Any` data, but when we restrict a variable to a specific type of data it runs with the same order of magnitude of C.
+Julia is relatively fast when working with `Any` data, but when we restrict a variable to a specific type it runs with the same order of magnitude of C.

-This mean you can code quite quickly and then, only on the parts that constitute a bootleness, you can concentrate and add specific typing.
+This mean you can code quite quickly and then, only on the parts that constitute a bottleneck, you can concentrate and add specific typing.

 ## Type safety